conduktor/kafka-stack-docker-compose/README.md

 ## Single Zookeeper / Multiple Kafka

-If you want to have two brokers and experiment with replication / fault-tolerance.
+If you want to have three brokers and experiment with kafka replication / fault-tolerance.

 - Zookeeper will be available at `$DOCKER_HOST_IP:2181`
 - Kafka will be available at `$DOCKER_HOST_IP:9092,$DOCKER_HOST_IP:9093,$DOCKER_HOST_IP:9094`